-Current Work and Accomplishments.
 Jawole developed a unique approach to enable artists to strengthen effective involvement in cultural organizing and civic engagement, which evolved into UBW’s acclaimed Summer Leadership Institute.
-She serves as director of the Institute, founding artistic director of UBW and currently holds the position of the Nancy Smith Fichter Professor of Dance and Robert O. Lawton Distinguished Professor at Florida State University.
+She serves as director of the Institute, founder/visioning partner of UBW and currently holds the position of the Nancy Smith Fichter Professor of Dance and Robert O. Lawton Distinguished Professor at Florida State University.

-Recent Awards/Honors.
 A former board member of Dance/USA, Jawole received a 2008 United States Artists Wynn fellowship and a 2009 fellowship from the John Simon Guggenheim Memorial.
 Still dancing, she recently toured in a sold-out national tour presented by 651 ARTS as a leading influential dancer/choreographer on a program that included her early mentor Dianne McIntyre, her collaborator Germaine Acogny, Carmen de Lavallade and Bebe Miller.
-As an artist whose work is geared towards building equity and diversity in the arts Jawole was just awarded the 2013 Arthur L. Johnson Memorial award by Sphinx Music at their inaugural conference on diversity in the arts.
-Recently, Jawole was a recipient of the 2013 Doris Duke Performing Artist Award and honorary degrees from Tufts University and Rutgers University.
+As an artist whose work is geared towards building equity and diversity in the arts Jawole was awarded the 2013 Arthur L. Johnson Memorial award by Sphinx Music at their inaugural conference on diversity in the arts.
+In 2013, Jawole received the Doris Duke Performing Artist Award and honorary degrees from Tufts University and Rutgers University.
 Recently, Jawole received the 2016 Dance Magazine award and the 2016 Dance/USA Honor Award.

 Arthur L. Johnson Memorial award.
 Awarded for work geared toward building diversity in the arts.

 Doris Duke Performing Artist Award.
 Awarded to twenty of America’s most vital artists working in the fields of contemporary dance, jazz and theatre.